super-linter/super-linter/docs/add-new-linter.md

        ENV PATH="${PATH}:/venvs/<name-of-tool>/bin"
        ```

+    1. Add the new dependencies to the `pip` group in the DependaBot
+       configuration file (`.github/dependabot.yaml`).

   - If there are npm packages, update `dependencies/package.json` and
     `dependencies/package-lock.json`. by adding the new packages.
   - If there are Ruby Gems, update `dependencies/Gemfile` and